docsforadobe/after-effects-scripting-guide/docs/items/item.md

 #### Description

-When true, this item is selected.
+When `true`, this item is selected.
 Multiple items can be selected at the same time.
-Set to true to select the item programmatically, or to false to deselect it.
+Set to `true` to select the item programmatically, or to `false` to deselect it.

 #### Type